Menu

 Fragrance

-Spices extract
+Spice extract

 The active ingredients are extracted from spices (spices) such as peppermint, pepper, and cinnamon.
-It is used to increase appetite and taste.
+It is used to increase appetite and enhance taste.

 Acidic acid